 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Redel or a variant listed above:

-Redel Settlers in the United States in the 18th Century
+Redel Settlers in United States in the 18th Century

-Redel Settlers in the United States in the 19th Century
+Redel Settlers in United States in the 19th Century

-Redel Settlers in the United States in the 20th Century
+Redel Settlers in United States in the 20th Century

 The Redel Family Crest was acquired from the Houseofnames.com archives.
 The Redel Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.